syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Group based on more than one property in the data object

-Multiple properties can be binded to [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html), in which the group header items can be created with multiple data model object effectively.
+Grouping the items by bind the multiple properties to property name of [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html), in which the group header items can be created with multiple data model object effectively.

-In below code example grouping happens  based on designation and level property by using `KeySelector`.
-The following code example illustrates how to perform custom grouping for underlying data based on the multiple property.
+The following code example illustrates how to grouping the items based on the multiple properties such as designation and level by using `KeySelector`.

 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()